SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 * Step 1: Definition of the Application Security Descriptor
 * Step 2: Creation and configuration of the XS UAA service
+* Step 3: Adding required security libraries
-* Step 3: Configuration of the Spring Security framework
+* Step 4: Configuration of the Spring Security framework
-* Step 4: Adding the XS Advanced Application Router
+* Step 5: Adding the XS Advanced Application Router
-* Step 5: Configuration of trust
+* Step 6: Configuration of trust

+If not yet done, please [clone](https://github.com/SAP/cloud-cf-product-list-sample/tree/master/exercises/11_clonebranch) the advanced version of the application and import it into Eclipse.

 ### Step 1: Definition of the Application Security Descriptor
 An Application Security Descriptor defines the details of the authentication methods and authorization types to use for accessing the Product List application.
 The Product List application uses this information to perform scope checks.
 With scopes a fine-grained user authorization can be build up.
 Spring Security allows to check scopes for each HTTP method on all HTTP endpoints.
 Scopes are carried by [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519) which in turn are issued by the [XS UAA Service](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/1.0.12/en-US/17acf1ac0cf84487a3199c51b28feafd.html).